Who else read The Cursed Child, only to be left with an urge to re-read the actual Harry Potter books?

 But then I forgot about Durmstrang completely, because we reached the highlight of the park: Hogwarts School of Witchcraft and Wizardry.

 You could take a tour through the castle itself, and also take a 4D-ride on a broomstick through the castle grounds.
-We did the latter three times even though the line was 40 minutes long.
-It was that good.
+The line for the latter was more than 45 minutes long.
+Naturally we took the ride 3 times.

 Gryffindor is leading the race for the house cup, even without Dumbledore’s extremely biased way of giving last minute points to his old house.